This is part I of the Application Security story. Follow this link to part II in case you would like to directly access

-A more preventive and proactive security approach would make sense in application development because it is the application which exposes its data through their usage of APIs and interfaces to the external world of cyber risks.
-Ideally starting the security process with “Security by Design” at the very beginning of a development project by thinking about threat scenarios and security requirements.
+A more preventive and proactive security approach would make sense in application development because it’s the application which exposes its data through their usage of APIs and interfaces to the external world of cyber risks.
+Ideally start the security process with “Security by Design” at the very beginning of a development project by thinking about threat scenarios and security requirements.

 Application Security needs a good story in order to make this happen.
-Some buzzwords as “Shift Left”, “Security by Design” and “DevSecOps” are quite useful in order to promote this change towards proactive security and continuous hardening on the application layer.
+Some buzzwords as “Shift Left”, “Security by Design” and “Continuous Hardening” are quite useful in order to promote this change.

 Compare this with “Safety by Design” in the automotive industry

 Compare the current security mindset in IT with the safety mindset in the automotive industry.
 It would be like delivering new vehicles without safety features and leaving it to the customer how to deal with missing safety items, e.g. by adding them (safety steering wheel, bumpers, safety glass, safety belts or anti-lock braking systems) after the purchase.
 Some safety measures as crumple zones or airbags are difficult to add afterwards as they require substantial changes on the car structure or interior design – which simply would be too expensive.

 Fortunately, we don’t need to care much about the safety basics when ordering a car because the automotive industry went through decades of learning curves regarding active and passive vehicle safety.
-It would be unacceptable nowadays that a producer gets away with unsafe vehicles and for that, it would not be economical to design them without applying the “Safety by Design” approach.
+Unsafe vehicles are unacceptable nowadays.
+A producer would not get away with unsafe vehicles and for that, it would not be economical to design them without applying a “Safety by Design” approach in the first place.